 It is so much easier to organize your home if you give yourself manageable tasks.
 We are pleased to announce a new monthly column by Suburbs 101 contributor, Maura Fitzgerald: How to Tackle Your Whole House Throughout The Year Without Becoming Overwhelmed.
 This month, Maura shows us how to organize your closet.

 The closet is the most requested space for us to organize – by far.
-And that’s because it poses the biggest challenge in terms of getting and staying organized.
+And that’s because the closet poses the biggest challenge in terms of getting and staying organized.
 That said, there is an easy to follow formula for accomplishing closet organization successfully.
-Spring means a fresh start so decide to tackle this space by following the 6 steps below.
+Maura shows us to how to organize your closet by following the 6 steps below.

-Step 1 is ALWAYS pull every single item out, making sure you reserve enough time (and energy) to complete the project.
+Step 1 to organizing your closet is to pull every single item out.
+That is always Step 1 of organizing!
+Make sure you reserve enough time (and energy) to complete the project of pulling every single item out of your closet.

-Purging is the hardest part of the entire project.
-And it’s the step where this half-day project can easily turn into 2 weeks or more.
-It’s essential you be decisive and move through items in question fairly quickly.
+Purging is the hardest part of the entire project of organizing your closet.
+And purging is the step where this half-day project of closet organizing can easily turn into 2 weeks or more.
+It’s essential you be decisive when you purge your closet and move through items in question fairly quickly.
 The “if you haven’t worn it in a year, donate it” rule isn’t actually 1 year.
 It’s 6 months.
-Try to be ruthless with yourself because you will feel so happy each morning when you enter this space and it finally has the proper amount of items that all fit.
+Try to be ruthless with yourself because you will feel so happy each morning when you look in your closet and it finally has the proper amount of items that all fit.
 There is someone out there who would love the items you haven’t worn in two years.
 You’re doing a great deed by donating items that just sit in your closet unworn.
 In the end, if you’re not happy by having purged, go shopping.
 Shopping is fun.

 Suburbs 101 participates in affiliate programs including Amazon Associates Program and may earn from qualifying purchases.